Are you pregnant and experiencing pelvic discomfort? As your body grows, your muscles stretch, and your hormones shift, aches and pains are common.

 A pregnancy pillow can help relieve pressure on your pelvis by propping up your knees and keeping your hips parallel.
-When you sleep on your side and your knees are together, your top leg is actually dragging your hip down and can cause hip and pelvic discomfort.
+When you sleep on your side with your knees together, your top leg drags your hip down and can cause hip and pelvic discomfort.

 Sleeping with a pregnancy pillow between your knees can help relieve this pressure.
 If you don’t have a pregnancy pillow, a regular pillow will work just fine.